RHI: 'Foster did not halt cost controls'

 Former Enterprise minister Mrs Foster and Dr Crawford were not told that a 10% target of renewable heat by 2020 was not achievable, the inquiry heard.

-It was a Programme for Government target,.
+It was a Programme for Government target.

 - Andrew Crawford returns to RHI Inquiry: Live